semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Projects

 A project is the way Semaphore 2.0 organizes, stores and processes GitHub repositories.
-As a result each Semaphore 2.0 project has a relationship with a single GitHub repository.
+As a result each Semaphore 2.0 project has a direct relationship with a single GitHub repository.

-However, the same GitHub repository can be assigned to multiple Semaphore 2.0 projects.
-Additionally, the same project can exist under multiple Semaphore 2.0 organizations and deleting a Semaphore 2.0 project from an organization will not automatically delete that project from the other organizations that project exists in.
+However, the same GitHub repository can be assigned to multiple Semaphore 2.0 projects under different names.
+Additionally, the same project name can exist under multiple Semaphore 2.0 organizations and deleting a Semaphore 2.0 project from an organization will not automatically delete that project from the other organizations that project exists in.
 Last, the related GitHub repository will remain intact after deleting a project from Semaphore 2.0.

 You can use the same project name in multiple organizations but you cannot use the same project name more than once under the same organization.